-In the x8 devices, the NAND flash 2112-byte/1056-word page devices may contain bad blocks, which are blocks that contain one or more invalid bits whose reliability is not guaranteed.
+In x8 devices, the NAND flash 2112-byte/1056-word page devices may contain bad blocks, which are blocks that contain one or more invalid bits whose reliability is not guaranteed.
 Additional bad blocks may develop during the lifetime of the device.

-The bad block information is written prior to shipping (refer to Section 8.1: Bad block management for more details).
+The bad block information is written prior to shipping (refer to Section 9.1: Bad block management for more details).

-There are a minimum of 2008 and a maximum of 2048 valid blocks.
-These numbers include both the bad blocks that are present when the device is shipped and the bad blocks that could develop later on.
+Table 4 shows the minimum number of valid blocks.
+The values shown include both the bad blocks that are present when the device is shipped and the bad blocks that could develop later on.

-These blocks need to be managed using bad blocks management, block replacement, or error correction codes (refer to Section 8: Software algorithms).
+These blocks need to be managed using bad blocks management, block replacement, or error correction codes (refer to Section 9: Software algorithms).